-- He Makes Your Feel Guilty: Controlling people often make you feel guilty when you do not go according to their wishes.
+- He Makes Your Feel Guilty: Oppressive and controlling people often make you feel guilty when you do not go according to their wishes.
 Moreover, they will try to manipulate you into doing things they like.
 They will also twist words and blow any argument out of proportion so that you end up being the bad person while they pose as the victim.

 - He Gets Jealous, A Little Too Much: There is always some level of jealousy in all relationships, but when you have a controlling husband, it can go overboard.
 He will read too much into your conversations with other guys.
-It can also end up in him spying over you by checking your phone calls, emails, and so on.
+It can end up with him becoming more obsessive and spying on you by checking your phone calls, emails, and so on.

 - He Wants To Know Everything About You: From whom you are talking to on the phone to your financial status, your controlling husband would want to know every little detail.
 He may even start hijacking your decisions and controlling your actions directly or indirectly.

 - He Threatens You: Whenever there is a fight, he may threaten to leave you or take away your kids or reveal your secrets to your family.
 The threats can be of any magnitude, but it is a way of extreme emotional manipulation he tries to pull over you.

 - He Gaslights You: Gaslighting is a technique where a person tries to manipulate your thoughts, making you question yourself.
 It is a form of emotional abuse that is often found in controlling people.
 They challenge your sanity and wear you down to such a state that you start doubting yourself and feel like you have to rely on them.
 It sets the stage for further manipulation and control.